 - Scale: Your map stretches, perhaps, a half meter square in your hands, but how many square kilometers does it cover?
 The map’s scale tells you what a distance on the map represents in terms of kilometers or miles.
 It is usually depicted as a ratio of either inches or centimeters.
 1:100,000 in centimeters means one centimeter on the map equals 100,000 cm (or one kilometer) on the ground.
 Make sure you know the units and their conversions before setting out.

 - Grid Lines: An additional set of lines on the map are grid lines, which divide the mapped terrain into smaller square boxes.

 Reading and correctly following a map can be challenging in rough terrain, even for seasoned adventurers.
 Problems often arise around contour lines and accurately determining scale and distance.
 Here are a few things to keep in mind:

-- One contour line represents one elevation.
+- One contour line represents one rise in elevation, with every fifth line (called an index line) being thicker to make it easier to read.
 One line will link together in a round shape to indicate a hill, or run in long, twisting lines to show a ridge.
-As you cross over contour lines, you are going either up or down hill.
+As you cross over the lines on the map, you are going either up or downhill.

-- When the contour lines are spread wide apart indicate flat, or gently sloping ground.
+- When the lines are spread wide apart indicate flat, or gently sloping ground.
 Lines that fit close together indicate steep pitches.
-If you’re lucky enough to see a multiple, nearly overlapping contour lines crossing a river, it’s definitely worth checking out (you may just find an impressive waterfall).
+If you’re lucky enough to see multiple, nearly overlapping lines crossing a river, it’s definitely worth checking out (you may just find an impressive waterfall).